 \section{Methodology}

 Our goal is to synthesize 3D Gaussian scenes using unconditional autoregressive generation with a GPT-style transformer.
 Since GPT models operate on discrete token sequences and have limited contextual scope, we first require a compact and discrete representation of 3D scenes.
 To this end, we leverage a sparse 3D convolutional autoencoder that maps Gaussian scenes to a discrete latent grid representation and faithfully reconstructs them (\cref{method:ae_part}).
 Given this representation, we serialize the latent grids into token sequences and train a causal transformer to model the joint distribution of grid occupancy and features.
+An overview of the full pipeline can be seen in \cref{fig:method}.
 We detail the autoregressive formulation, architectural design, inference procedure, and the incorporation of 3D spatial priors in \cref{method:gpt_part}.